Foreign Exchange Guide to Mexico

 A favourable “NAFTA 2.0” agreement is seen as vital to the outlook for the Mexican economy and, consequently, to the Mexican peso, given that nearly 80% of Mexico’s exports go to the US.

-Mexico currency and money saving tips
+Currency and money saving tips for Mexico

 Mexico is a fascinating and vibrant country to travel in, though like many other great spots there are also areas where there is crime, and tourists can be targeted for theft and pickpocketing.
 So some convenient tips are to photocopy your passport, and the front and back of your credit cards, so you have copies of their details.
 It may be a good idea to travel with a Prepaid Travel Card to avoid having to carry your credit card on you at all times.
 You can then leave your credit cards and passport in the hotel safe.